Zero-pointed manifolds: Duality

 satisfies $\ot$-coexcision.

-Choose a conical smoothing of a conically finite zero-pointed $B$-manifold $M_\ast$.
-Choose a weakly constructible map $M_\ast \xra{f} [\text{-}1,1]$ so that $f$ is constant in a neighborhood of $\ast\in M_\ast$.
-Because of the hypotheses on $\cV$, Corollary~\ref{reduced-excision} validates $\ot$-excision for factorization homology and $\ot$-coexcision for factorization cohomology.
-With this, the naturality of the Poincar\'e/Koszul duality map gives the diagram in $\cV$:
+Choose a conical smoothing of a conically finite zero-pointed $n$-manifold $M_\ast$.
+Choose a weakly constructible bundle $M_\ast \xra{f} [\text{-}1,1]$ so that $f$ is constant in a neighborhood of $\ast\in M_\ast$.
+Because $\cS$ is bicomplete Cartesian-sifted, Corollary~\ref{reduced-excision} ensures $\ot$-excision for factorization homology and $\ot$-coexcision for factorization cohomology.
+With this, the naturality of the Poincar\'e/Koszul duality map gives the diagram in $\cS$:

-(here we have used the super- and sub-script notation for the zero-pointed manifolds of Construction~\ref{constructions}, according to Convention~\ref{well-convention}).
+(here we have used the super- and sub-script notation for the zero-pointed manifolds of Observation~\ref{constructions}).
 So we must show the bottom horizontal map is an equivalence.
-For this, we need only explain that we are in the situation of Lemma~\ref{interval-PD}.
+For this, we will apply Lemma~\ref{interval-PD}.

-In~\cite{aft2} we verified a pushforward formula for factorization homology, and a pullback formula for factorization cohomology follows dually.
+In~\cite{aft2} we established a pushforward formula for factorization homology; the pullback formula for factorization cohomology follows dually.
 In~\cite{aft2} we also showed that the $\infty$-category of $[-1,1]$-algebras is canonically identified as that of $\Disk_1^{\partial, \sf fr}$-algebras, and so likewise for their augmented versions, as well as their dual versions.
 Through these means, the pushforward $f_\ast \cA$ is canonically identified as a $\zdisk_1^{\partial, \sf fr}$-algebra in $\cS$.
-After Lemma~\ref{interval-PD}, we need only explain that $f_\ast \cA$ is an interval Koszul duality.
-Inspecting Lemma~\ref{interval-koszul}, this amounts to verifying that the canonical arrow
+To apply Lemma~\ref{interval-PD}, we need only show that $f_\ast \cA$ is an interval Koszul duality.
+From Lemma~\ref{interval-koszul}, this amounts to verifying that the canonical arrow

-is an equivalence, and likewise for the five other terms.
-Through $\ot$-excision, we recognize the lefthand side of this expression~(\ref{half-right}) as
+is an equivalence, and likewise for the five other terms presented in the conditions of the lemma.
+Through $\ot$-excision, we recognize the left hand side of this expression~(\ref{half-right}) as